Azure/batch-shipyard/recipes/OpenFOAM-Infiniband-IntelMPI/README.md

 For this example, this can be `alfpark/openfoam:4.0-icc-intelmpi`.
 * `resource_files` should contain the `set_up_sample.sh` script which configure
 Intel MPI and set up the sample.
-* `shared_data_volumes` should have a valid volume name as defined in the global configuration file.
-Please see the previous section for details.
 * `multi_instance` property must be defined
   * `num_instances` should be set to `pool_specification_vm_count_dedicated`,
     `pool_vm_count_low_priority`, `pool_current_dedicated`, or